a-covar/Nodejs101/README.md

 ```

 To view the full [package.json specification].
+Also visit the [interactive guide].

 One of the things I love about the Node modules is that there is a managed location called the Node Package Registry where packages are registered.
 The registry allows you to publish your own packages in a location where others can use them as well as download packages that others have created.
 The Node Package Registry is located at http:// npmjs.org .
 From this location, you can view the newest and most popular modules as well as search for specific packages.